Ehkiden/Book-Store-Website/README.md

 To access the webiste, go to http://cs.uky.edu/~lnwo224/CS405/SignIn.html To log into the website either use the premade user:  Username: user
                                                       Password: password
-Or create your own password
+Or create your own account